josemoncada87/ProcessingAndroidVideoStreaming/README.md

 Processing Android Video Streaming
 ==================================

-Processing snipet for use Android device as Video source for Streaming over udp
+##Processing app for use Android device camera as video source for Streaming over udp

-Based on Daniel Shiffman tutorial about use of udp streaming over processing.
+#### Based on Daniel Shiffman tutorial about use of udp streaming over processing.

-* Dependencies: Ketai Library for processing (choose version for each device)
+### Dependencies: Ketai Library for processing (choose version for each device)

 -- Processing Android version 2.0b8 for Clients